anoopsarkar/decipherment-class/hw1.md

 *Warning* do not re-estimate the class prior $$q(y)$$.
 Keep it fixed to be uniform over the labels $$y$$.

+You should be careful about underflow when you multiply many probabilities.
+Use the following code fragment to use logarithms to avoid underflow due to the multiplication of the model parameters for the Naive Bayes model.

+    def logadd(items):
+        return functools.reduce(numpy.logaddexp, items[:-1], items[-1])

 Run your implementation on `example-data.txt` and `voynich.txt` (this is the so-called Currier transcription).
 Use only two class labels and name them `A` and `B`.
 After EM training of the parameters, compute the $$\arg\max$$ for each example in training.
 The output of your program on the `example-data.txt` should look like this:

     0 FINAL 01P Obama/McCain B -0.693147528283